 On 11 July, a further indictment was brought, adding a raft of new charges, including more murders, theft, embezzlement and, most worrying of all for Quisling, the charge of conspiring with Hitler over the 9 April occupation of Norway.

 The trial opened on 20 August 1945.
-Quisling’s defence rested on downplaying his unity with Germany and stressing that he had fought for total independence, something that seemed completely contrary to the recollections of many Norwegians.
+Quisling’s defense rested on downplaying his unity with Germany and stressing that he had fought for total independence, something that seemed completely contrary to the recollections of many Norwegians.

+The prosecutor Annæus Schjødt called for the death penalty, using laws introduced by the government-in-exile in October 1941 and January 1942.
 The verdict was announced on 10 September, Quisling was convicted on all but a handful of minor charges and sentenced to death.
 Quisling was executed by firing squad at Akershus Fortress at 02:40 on 24 October 1945.